g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

 Social science is _hard_.
 Most social phenomena involve [thousands][Causa] [of subtle effects][Manzi], of several [different][Proph] [ontological sorts][Reason], all acting on relevant populations up to about [a billion units][Nation] in size - and even if you were ever able to cement any results about it, and publicise them, a portion of your subjects would immediately [change in response][Reflex] - to spite you.

-But it's important and noble to try, anyway, to understand human things using our greatest toolkit.
+But it's important and noble to try, anyway, to understand human things using our best toolkit.

 However, some anthropologists I've talked to declaim the title of 'science' entirely - as, indeed, did the [American Anthropological Association in 2010][Wade]: